Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Radiative stability of the resonance condition

-The radiative analysis reveals the following: \begin{enumerate} \item the resonance condition is stable under quantum corrections; \item running effects are comparable to the tree-level value, suggesting the condition could arise naturally from UV physics; \item no large logarithms destabilize the hierarchy; and \item the required precision ($\delta \sim 10^{-3}$) is technically natural \end{enumerate}

-This distinguishes our scenario from genuine fine-tuning problems where radiative corrections are much larger than the tree-level values.
-The resonance condition represents a mild coincidence that could easily emerge from UV dynamics, similar to the $\rho$ meson mass being close to twice the pion mass in the QCD.
+The radiative analysis thus reveals that: (i) the resonance condition is stable under quantum corrections, (ii) no large logarithms destabilize the hierarchy, and (iii) the required precision ($\delta \sim 10^{-4} - 10^{-3}$) is technically natural in the sense of 't Hooft~\cite{tHooft1979}.
+This distinguishes our scenario from genuine fine-tuning problems, in which radiative corrections are much larger than the tree-level values.
+The resonance condition represents a mild numerical requirement that can plausibly emerge from the dynamics of UV theory, as discussed in Section~\ref{sec:uv_origin}.